ArneVanHauwermeiren/ABAPAcceleratorLibrary/src/yal_messaging/Documentation.md

 #### create_messages_frm_bapirettab

-Creates a collection of messages from a BAPI return table.
+Creates a collection of messages from a BAPIRETTAB return table.

-**Parameters:**
-- None
+Returns an instance of if_xco_messages
 ```abap
 METHOD create_messages_frm_bapirettab.
   DATA(messages_factory) = NEW ycl_al_messages_factory( ).